tinybirdco/zero-to-tinybird/content/sections/building-pipelines.md

 Next we introduce dynamic query parameters using the Tinybird templating syntax.

 * Adding `max_results` and `company` API endpoint query paramters.
-* Since WHERE cause is dependent on user providing that query parameter, we need to handle when there are no user-triggered WHERE clauses and start with a always true `WHERE 1=1` clause and AND onto that.
+* Since the WHERE cause is dependent on the user providing the `company` query parameter, we need to handle when there are no user-triggered WHERE clauses and start with an always-true `WHERE 1=1` clause and AND onto that.
 * Adding `LOWER()` statement to make query case insensitive.

 #### Final query